-\textbf{Context Information.} \cref{tab:context} reports the impact of adding or removing context features in {\name}.
+\textbf{Context Information.} Tab. \ref{tab:context} reports the impact of adding or removing context features in {\name}.
 In almost all methods analyzed, removing the entire context from the input notably affects performance, resulting in a reduction of 31\% and 28\% in T60 for PreP and RanP, respectively.
 This performance pattern holds consistently across C50 and EDT metrics, underscoring the value of incorporating context in elevating RIR quality.
 Examining individual components, we observe that removing $\mathbf{n}$, which captures the local geometry around PoFHs, has the most substantial impact on all three metrics.
 Since surface normals provide an approximation of the local geometric structure where the last reflection occurs before a ray is received, this result highlights the importance of explicitly integrating geometric information for accurate RIR generation.
 Likewise, removing $\boldsymbol{\mu}$ and $\boldsymbol{\sigma}$, which describe the distribution of neighboring distances, also affects performance, although their impact is somewhat less pronounced than that of surface normals.
 Similarly, excluding occlusion counts, which reflect the distribution of all distances, results in performance degradation.

-\textbf{Time Embedding.} \cref{tab:time-embed} compares {\name} with and without time embedded into the input context.
+\textbf{Time Embedding.} Tab. \ref{tab:time-embed} compares {\name} with and without time embedded into the input context.
 In this configuration, rather than using element-wise embedding, the time vector after positional encoding is concatenated as an additional input to the neural network.
 The results indicate that incorporating time indices into the context yields substantial performance improvements, with $\approx30\%$ increase in T60 observed for both PreP and RanP.
-This enhancement supports the effectiveness of fusing time embeddings into context features in enabling the model to capture the scene’s spatiotemporal characteristics more accurately, reinforcing their importance in improving RIR prediction quality.
+This enhancement supports the effectiveness of fusing time embeddings into context to enable the model to capture the scene’s spatiotemporal features more accurately.